Social Democratic Party (Romania): Ideology and platform

 The party has been described as having centre-left rhetoric and economic policies, while being more conservative on personal and ethical matters.
 According to Florin Poenaru, "the movement led by Ion Iliescu was from the very beginning the party of local capitalists and not of the industrial proletariat. ...
 PSD was the party that aggregated the interests of the autochthonous capitalists, but whose electoral basis was the former industrial proletariat."
 Poenaru states that PSD never said no to the neoliberal agenda but applied it rather slowly.
-Andrei Pleșu once stated that the main post-Communist Romanian parties do not act according to some ideology or doctrine.
+Andrei Pleșu once stated that the main post-communist Romanian parties do not act according to some ideology or doctrine.

 Political analyst Radu Magdin said that the PSD is "a catch-all party: its values are conservative, its economic policy is liberal and it has a social, left-leaning rhetoric when it comes to public policies."
 An example is their calls for both tax cuts and pensions and wages increase in 2016.
-Its more conservative outlook is owed to the social-conservative nature of post-Communist countries, and has been adopted by both the centre-left (PSD) and the centre-right (PNL).
-For Cornel Ban, Assistant Professor of International Relations at the Pardee School of Boston University, the PSD is an anomaly in Eastern Europe in that it was an ideal playground for right-wing populist parties but has seen the political left routinely win; this was in part because the political right and far-right were in government, including at the local level, during the post-Communist slumps which remained in the mind of many voters.
-Journalist Jean-Baptiste Chastand said that the PSD-led pro-European government in Romania took a national conservative turn, and expressed his fear that it could join the Eurosceptic Hungary and Poland.
+Its more conservative outlook is owed to the social-conservative nature of post-communist countries, and has been adopted by both the centre-left (PSD) and the centre-right (PNL).
+For Cornel Ban, Assistant Professor of International Relations at the Pardee School of Boston University, the PSD is an anomaly in Eastern Europe in that it was an ideal playground for right-wing populist parties but has seen the political left routinely win; this was in part because the political right and far-right were in government, including at the local level, during the post-communist slumps which remained in the mind of many voters.
+Journalist Jean-Baptiste Chastand said that the PSD-led pro-European government in Romania took a national conservative turn.
 The historian Ioan Stanomir stated that PSD is a conservative party, that has nothing to do with the left, while journalist Bogdan Tiberiu Iacob described the party as progressive-conservative.
 PSD also opposed the mandatory refugee quotas.
 Journalist Daniel Mihăilescu labeled the party as national populist.
+Deutsche Welle stated that, unlike most European Social-democratic parties, PSD is against social progressivism and is strongly conservative.
+Journalist and philosipher Andrei Cornea also stated that PSD is not a social-democratic party, but a patrimonial-conservative one, structured around vassalism and clientelism, whose essential electoral pool is formed by a poor, ignorant and especially devoid of civic conscience.
+PSD has also ethno-nationalist factions.
+Under Dragnea's leadership, PSD has been described as national populist and sovereigntist.
+The PopuList labeled PSD under Victor Ponta and Liviu Dragnea as "nationalist, economically liberal, socially conservative".